Bishal98/cicd/README.md

 Using Jenkins, or another automation software, set up a pipeline that compiles the master branch of this repository (you will need to use MSBuild for this).
 Once compiled you should then upload the resulting exe to a specific FTP address.
 The address and its access credentials will be given to you in the assessment email; it is different for each candidate.

 Please set up your automation software inside a container or virtual machine so it can be shared with us.
+For the test, the container should be deployed or otherwise set up on a free/cheap vps such as AWS, Google Cloud, Oracle Cloud Infrastructure.